imagekitio/docs-keep-a-changelog/features/single-sign-on/sso-azure-setup.md

 | full_name              | The full name of the user.
 It can be a combination of their given name and surname on Azure AD.  | `Join (user.givenname, " ", user.surname)`                                                           |
 | imagekit_role          | <p>The role to assign to the user on ImageKit which would decide their access privileges.<br></p><p></p><p>Accepted values of this key in the SAML response sent to ImageKit are: </p><p></p><p><ul><li><code>account_administrator</code></li><li><code>developer</code></li><li><code>media_library_full_access</code></li><li><code>media_library_view_only_access</code></li><li><code>finance</code></li></ul></p><p></p><p>Read more about different ImageKit roles and their privileges [here](../user-access-management.md#user-roles).</p> | <p><code>user.<your_custom_attribute></code> OR a custom transformation, as per your Azure user schema.<br></p><p></p><p>The final computed value of this claim **must** be one of the accepted role strings from the list specified alongside.</p>      |

-For this guide, we will map "imagekit_role" to `user.department` Azure key.
+For the purpose of this guide, we will map "imagekit_role" to `user.department` Azure key.
 Ensure that this field is populated correctly in your Azure user object while testing the app.

+![Attributes and claims](<../../.gitbook/assets/sso-setup-azure-4.png>)

 Save the list of attributes and claims to finish this step.

-![Attributes and claims](<../../.gitbook/assets/sso-setup-azure-4.png>)

 ### Federation Metadata XML